JeanAbbiateci/wtf-is-brexit/README.md

 # wtf-is-brexit

-This is about Brexit for millenials
+This is a chat/quiz about Brexit for millenials